ashleychontos/pySYD/docs/library/index.rst

 TL;DR
 #####

-If you (understandably) do not have time to go through the entire user guide, we have summarized a couple important tidbits that we think you should know before using the software.
+If you do not have time to go through the entire user guide, we have summarized a couple important tidbits that we think you should know before using the software.

  - The first is that the userbase for the initial `pySYD` release was intended for non-expert